kusaldushmantha/wallet-api-rest/README.md

 ## Effort

-> This service design and implementation was done within 72 hours.
+> This service design and implementation was done in 72 hours.

 ---